Competency Interviews for Marketing: The STAR Technique

-The strategy focused on adjusting our positioning to SMEs; we shifted the focus of our sales channels to greater utilise partners and our e-commerce solution rather than traditional supply modes.
+The strategy focused on adjusting our positioning to SMEs; we shifted the focus of our sales channels to greater utilise partners and our e-commerce solution rather than our traditional route to market.
 This allowed us to be more responsive to customers and better meet their needs, with the added benefit of reducing our cost to serve.

 The strategy also included the use of new marketing channels to reach these customers, such as targeted online activity including search advertising and new use of social media channels.
 Offline activity included traditional B2C channels including media (radio), billboard and event advertising carefully targeted at specific demographics within geographic locations.